Donrwalsh/Tutorials/Docker and Kubernetes - The Complete Guide/notes.md

     * `>docker commit -c "CMD 'redis-server'" <containerID>` -> Use docker commit to specify the start command.
     * `>docker commit -c 'CMD ["redis-server"]' CONTAINERID` -> Non-Windows version of the above command.
 * This is cool, but you really want to use the Dockerfile approach.

+# Section 4: Making Real Projects with Docker

+Goal is to setup a node.js webapp to run via a container.
+Idea is that we're going to do things wrong and run into common errors along the way.
+Using `>docker build .` along the way. (`>docker build -t bigbrass/simpleweb .` is better though)

+Note that 'alpine' is a term in the Docker world for an image that is as small and streamlined as possible.

+First error -> `/bin/sh: npm: not found`
+* `FROM alpine`, `RUN npm Install`
+* Issue is that the alpine image does not have node package manager (npm) or even node.js installed.
+* Resolution is to find a different base image, or include an additional command that will install node.js and npm in the image.

+Second error -> `no such file or directory, open '/package.json'`
+* `FROM alpine`, `RUN npm Install`
+* Issue is that despite our package.json file being in our project, we haven't done anything to include that file in the container.
+* Resolution is to include project files/folders to the filesystem inside the temporary container used during the build process.
+* Initially used `COPY ./ ./` but that's not best practice because, well, we might have a collision with the filesystem.
+Later used the `WORKDIR /usr/app` command to specify the working directory which, later on the COPY step, means that all our files get sent into that working directory.
+Furthermore, opening a shell in the running container will start in this directory rather than the root.

+At this point, our build works.
+Then do `>docker run bigbrass/simpleweb` and see console output.

+Third error -> Cannot reach site at localhost:8080.
+(192.168.99.100:8080 for windows. . . according to the video, but localhost:8080 works for me)
+* Issue is that by default no traffic to your computer is going to be directed into the container.
+* Resolution is to setup an explicit port mapping to allow this traffic into the container.
+* Note this is only talking about incoming requests.
+Containers can make outgoing requests just fine.
+* Port-forwarding is strictly a runtime constraint, which is to say it isn't at the image level, it is at the running of a container level.
+* `>docker run -p <1st port>:<2nd port> <image id>` -> Route incoming requests to 1st port on local host to ...
+2nd port inside the container.

+**Minimizing Cache Busting and Rebuilds**
+Naturally, changing say index.js will require an entire rebuild of the docker image for the change to show up in the resulting container.
+This is not great, but we can avoid this by providing a slightly different but effectively identical flow:

+`COPY ./package.json ./`
+`RUN npm install`
+`COPY ./ ./`

+Now changes to index.js are moved to after the dependency installation step, so we minimize the number of rebuilds necessary for minor changes.